FedericoRubbi/DSIPTS/README.md

 -  define more complex structures using Modifiers (e.g. combining unsupervised learning + deep learning)

 ## Disclamer
-The original repository is located [here](https://gitlab.fbk.eu/dsip/dsip_dlresearch/timeseries) but there is a push mirror in gitlab containing only the versioned branches (e.g. v.1.0.0) and you can find it [here](https://github.com/DSIP-FBK/DSIPTS/).
-Depending on the evolution of the library we will decide if keep both or move definetively to github.
+The original repository is located [here](https://gitlab.fbk.eu/dsip/dsip_dlresearch/timeseries) but there is a push mirror in gitlab and you can find it [here](https://github.com/DSIP-FBK/DSIPTS/).
+Depending on the evolution of the library we will decide if keep both or move definitively to github.

 ## Background